aplteam/MarkAPL/Files/Styles.md

 [parm]:printCSS     = '/pathToMyStyleSheetFolder/MySyles_print.css'
 ~~~

-Note that `cssURL` is not defined and there for empty because a) that's the default and b) both `screenCSS` as well as `printCSS` carry a full path.
+Note that `cssURL` is not defined and therefor empty because a) that's the default and b) both `screenCSS` as well as `printCSS` carry a full path.

 You can achieve the same _with_ `cssURL`:
 ~~~